-Technical Standards for Admission, Advancement and Graduation
+Technical Standards for Admission,

-The Larner College of Medicine’s Technical Standards include the following domains: 1) essential academic and non-academic abilities, attributes, and characteristics in the areas of intellectual-conceptual, integrative, and quantitative abilities; 2) observational
+The Larner College of Medicine’s Technical Standards include essential academic and non-academic abilities, attributes, and characteristics in the areas of 1) intellectual-conceptual, integrative, and quantitative abilities; 2) observational

-- Earning a Doctor of Medicine degree requires mastery of a coherent body of knowledge and skills as well as the ability to integrate, synthesize, and apply that knowledge and skills in a broad-based practice.
-The undifferentiated Larner College of Medicine M.D. degree affirms any recipient holds the general knowledge and skills to function in a broad variety of clinical situations and the capacity to enter residency training and qualify for medical licensure.
-Medical students must acquire substantial competence in a number of areas throughout their medical education, including understanding and appreciating the principles and practices of several fields of basic medical science and clinical medicine, including the ability to relate appropriately to patients and other health care professionals.
+- Earning a Doctor of Medicine (MD) degree requires mastery of a coherent body of knowledge and skills as well as the ability to integrate, synthesize, and apply such knowledge and skills in a broad-based practice.
+The undifferentiated LCOM MD degree affirms any recipient holds the general knowledge and skills to function in a broad variety of clinical situations and the capacity to enter residency training and qualify for medical licensure.
+Medical students must acquire substantial competence in several areas throughout their medical education, including understanding and appreciating the principles and practices of several fields of basic medical science and clinical medicine, and have the essential abilities and characteristics to relate to patients, families, and other health care professionals compassionately and comprehensively.

 - Intellectual-Conceptual, Integrative, and Quantitative Abilities

 - Possess and demonstrate the analytical, conceptual, integrative, quantitative, and reasoning skills that are critical to assimilate and integrate large volumes of information from diverse sources.